Emotional Hunger: What Is It and How to Tell If You’re Really HungryBy Elisa Hoffman Reviewed by Briana Rodriquez, R.D. Science-Backed

 - Call a friend

-- Write in your journal
+- Write in your journal or write a letter

 If you feel sad, discouraged or lonely:

-- Join a community group
+- Join an online community group

 If you feel bored, angry or anxious: